skij487/Gaussian-Mixture-Model/README.md

 # Gaussian-Mixture-Model

-Clustering using Gaussian Mixture Model
+Clustering using Gaussian Mixture Model.
+Result of GMM using K = 3 and Max iteration = 25 with full covariance model.
 ![Responsibility](https://github.com/skij487/Gaussian-Mixture-Model/blob/main/images/responsibilities.svg)

 ## How to Run